bearbob/bearbob.github.io/content/post/problem-models/index.md

 ## Apply This Yourself

-1. Write the naive version.
+1. Write the naive version of your problem
-2. Solve it.
+2. Solve it
-3. List excluded factors.
+3. List excluded factors
-4. Add only the next factor that can change a decision.
+4. Add only the next factor that can change a decision
-5. Stop when additions produce diminishing returns.
+5. Stop when adding more factors introduces more issues than benefits for the solution

 Applying this concept transforms an overwhelming problem into a manageable modeling exercise: simplify, validate, refine.